 Some schools may keep their planes stocked with these items, but other places may put the responsibility onto the pilots.

-Here are just a few items that you might want to keep in your flight bag or at least in your office.
+Here are just a few items that you might want to keep in your

 - Windscreen cleaner cloth and water in a spray bottle

 - A nice multitool with flat and Phillips-head screwdrivers

 Finally, think about the personal things you’d like to have handy after a long day on the job.

 Think through some what-if scenarios.
 What if, at the apex of a long cross country, the plane breaks down at a distant airport?